 Twitter is a conversation.
 It centres around dialogue and the sharing of information.
 It’s not wrong to use it to promote your business – it can be a most efficacious addition to the marketing mix – but it’s critical to give serious consideration to what you’re bringing to the Twitter table…

 Twitter is a community filled with individuals.
 Find your business voice and use it.
-We’re not saying that is has to be one big joke-fest, but Twitter is a social arena, and a sense of humour is no bad thing – beware though, sarcasm in 140 characters can be tricky…
+We’re not saying that is has to be one big joke-fest, but Twitter is a social arena, and a sense of humour is no bad thing – beware though, sarcasm even in the new era of 280 characters can be tricky…

 Remember the old adage – People buy from people – you may be online rather than face-to-face but it’s easy to build meaningful relationships that can build your business and strengthen your brand.